Saltzman Youth Panel Frequently Asked Questions

 Q: What skills will I gain as a member of the SYP?

-A: Panelists will learn how to create a Request for Proposal, build up their resumes, gain a greater understanding of the philanthropic process, learn about grant writing, develop strong interview skills and critical thinking skills, network with fellow Jewish teens, and learn how to advocate for what they believe in.
+A: Panelists will learn how to create a Request for Proposal, build up their resumes, and gain a greater understanding of the philanthropic process.
+They’ll strengthen grant writing, interview, and critical thinking skills; practice civil discourse through respectful dialogue and debate; and network with fellow Jewish teens.
+Along the way, participants will explore the breadth and depth of Jewish Cleveland’s diverse community—both locally and globally—and learn how to advocate for the causes they believe in.
+Panelists will also participate in philanthropy by contributing to Federation's annual fundraising campaign.

 Q: When does SYP meet?